-Small holes in the shingles can be tricky and sneaky since they can result in a leaky roof, rot, and additional types of damage for many years prior to you ever noticing signs of an actual leak.
-You could locate holes over from antenna mounting brackets, a satellite dish, or something else entirely.
-Misplaced, exposed roofing nails need to be pulled out so that the holes left behind can be properly patched.
-Small holes like these are incredibly easy and quick to repair, but you shouldn’t just inject some caulking into the hole as the repair.
-Instead, flashing should be used as the permanent solution.
+Small holes in your shingles are often tricky and sneaky because they can result in a leaky roof, rot, and additional types of damage for many years before you ever notice signs of an actual leak.
+You could find them over from antenna mounting brackets, a satellite dish or something else entirely.

 Leaks Around Chimneys

 There are many problems that can arise with brick chimneys, but some solutions work better than others.
 If the flashing around a brick chimney starts to rust through at any point, it’s important not to wait too long before replacing it – especially if you’re using galvanized steel and your problem is in the shape of a 90-degree curve located near its bottom.
 It will be easy enough for water to come down this old piece of rusted metal when slipping on an entirely new one; just make sure there’s no more mortar between them so as not to create future leaks!